 For more safety tips, check out this excellent article by Charles A. Doswell: “Storm Chasing with Safety, Courtesy, and Responsibility.”

 No storm is the same.
-Still, you can plan and prepare for certain subjects, depending on the weather.
-Here are a few subjects and conditions to consider before going out: storm clouds, tornadoes, lightning, blizzards & ice, sea storms, and rainbows.
+Still, you can plan and prepare for certain conditions and subjects, depending on the weather.
+Here are a few subjects you might encounter in extreme weather:

 Clouds are the most obvious subject for storms.
 They’re easy to shoot from a distance, and they look stunning in photos.